Boot Camp: Installing Windows 7 Frequently Asked Questions

 If you are installing Windows 7 using Boot Camp with:

-- OS X v10.8 Mountain Lion, see the Boot Camp Installation & Setup Guide.
+- OS X v10.8 Mountain Lion, see the Boot Camp Installation & Setup Guide for Mountain Lion.

-- OS X v10.6 Snow Leopard, see the Boot Camp Installation & Setup Guide.
+- OS X v10.6 Snow Leopard, see the Boot Camp Installation & Setup Guide for Snow Leopard.

 Do all Intel-based Macs support Windows 7?